Skip to content

 Extracting actions and default pipeline from Ghidra

-As mentioned above, this requires libLLVM and libclang-cpp with clang version 19.
+As mentioned earlier, this requires libLLVM and libclang-cpp with clang version 19.
 You can skip this step entirely if you use the generated artifact from the build-wheels.yml workflow of the ReOxide CI builds.
 If you take this artifact, you just need to extract it into a folder called generated in the repository root folder and can then skip this step.
 If you want to extract the actions yourself, you can do so with the following meson options:

 sh